-Example: TQ1|1||||||200907291200+0400||R^Routine^HL70485

 OBX – Observation/Result Segment

 The Observation/Result Segment (OBX) contains information regarding a single observation related to a single test (OBR) or specimen (SPM).
 This includes identification of the specific type of observation, the result for the observation, when the observation was made, etc.